Connected-Data/cdkg-challenge/README.md

 ## Our vision

-Based on this learning experience and the very positive feedback it generated, we would like to embark on the next steps in this journey.
+Based on this learning experience and the very positive feedback it generated, we are embarking on the next steps in this journey.